 Now, she doesn’t recommend that we run towards stressful situations on purpose, but it helps to know that stress isn’t as deadly as we often think it is.
 In fact, stress is good for us.

-Just in case you find yourself in a constant state of stress and you honestly want to avoid it either way, consider these 3 tips on how you can deal with the tasks and checklists coming at you:
+Just in case you find yourself in a constant state of stress and you honestly want to avoid it altogether, consider these 3 tips on how you can deal with the tasks and checklists coming at you: